lostinvasion/secure-client-deployment-macOS/README.md

 ## 🚀 Deploy

-It's recommended to create a deploy group and assign both the configuration profile and install script to that group (e.g. `[Software] Cisco Secure Client macOS`).
-Set up your scope tags as needed. feel free to contribute or open an issue if you have questions or improvements. hope this guide was helpful!
+It’s recommended to create a deployment group and assign both the configuration profile and install script to that group (e.g. `[Software] Cisco Secure Client macOS)`.
+Set up your scope tags as needed.

+Feel free to contribute or open an issue if you have questions or improvements.
+Hope this guide was helpful!